robotlearninghorizons/WS2021IROS/index.md

-A workshop on "everything you've always wanted to ask about founding a start-up after your PhD, but were to afraid to ask".
-These question will be asked at this workshop!
+**A workshop on *"everything you've always wanted to ask about founding a start-up after your PhD, but were to afraid to ask"*.
+These question will be asked at this workshop!**

 ## Introduction